In most likely scenario age limit won’t be reduced. Few reasons to support that hypothesis:

 Practice: Most important aspect of your prelims preparation is “practice”.
 No matter how much you have read, no matter how good your weapons are, if you have not put efforts in practice, if you don’t know how to operate those weapons you are doomed.
 Its like writing on the wall.

-PCS 2018 prelims examination will be conducted on Oct 28th, 2018: Lets maximize our outputs in remaining 5 weeks.
+PCS 2018 prelims examination will be conducted on Oct 28th, 2018: Lets maximize our outputs in the remaining 5 DAYS.

 These mocks will: